We will use the quanteda package

 1. The speech identifies climate change as one of the major challenges facing the nation, alongside other significant issues like the pandemic and systemic racism.

-• 2025-Trump Contra The text expresses a stance against climate change initiatives, particularly by ending the Green New Deal and revoking the electric vehicle mandate.
+• 2025-Trump Contra The text expresses a stance against climate change initiatives, specifically mentioning the end of the Green New Deal and revoking the electric vehicle mandate.

-1. Declares a national energy emergency to increase drilling and use of fossil fuels.
+1. Declares a national energy emergency to increase drilling and use of oil and gas.

 • Ends the Green New Deal and revokes the electric vehicle mandate.

-• Emphasizes using the country’s oil and gas reserves to boost the economy.
+• Emphasizes using America’s oil and gas reserves to become a manufacturing nation again.

 • In this example, we demonstrated how to use the stance() task for stance detection on texts regarding “Climate Change”.
 We also showed how to customize the task to include additional fields such as confidence level and key arguments supporting the stance.
 Now it is your turn to explore stance detection with your own texts and topics of interest!